Watch This Resilient Buffalo Singlehandedly Fight Off 12 Hungry Lions

 Written by Sharon Parry

 The fortunes of this beleaguered buffalo improve hugely as this story unfolds!
 This fascinating footage was captured at Masai Mara which is a large national game reserve in Narok in Kenya, Africa.
-As the video at the bottom of this page shows, you should never give up hope!
+As the video below shows, you should never give up hope!
 Help could be just around the corner.

 A Pride Of Lions Target A Buffalo